AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 Do employees need to know how to program in order to develop AI competence?

 No. AI competence does not automatically mean programming.
-What matters much more is understanding generative AI systems, using them meaningfully and assessing results critically.
+What matters more is understanding generative AI systems, using them meaningfully, and evaluating results critically.

 What role does the EU AI Act play in AI competence?

 The EU AI Act increases the pressure on companies to use AI responsibly.
-As a result, training, guidelines and clear competence standards for employees are becoming more important.
+As a result, training, guidelines, and clear competency standards for employees are becoming more important.

 How can companies promote AI Literacy?

-Practical learning formats, continuous training, real application scenarios and clear internal rules for dealing with AI are particularly effective.
+Particularly effective are practice-oriented learning formats, continuous training, real-world application scenarios, and clear internal rules for dealing with AI.

 Discover the AI Course Creator and automatically create a structured course template with chapters and learning units from your course topic.